Cream of the Crop: 10 Best Farms for Family Fun and Entertainment in NJ

 Norz Hill Farm — Hillsborough

 Do your kids constantly ask you where milk comes from?
 For answers, you can start at Norz Hill, home to about 60 Holstein cows.
 Even though the farm is no longer in the business of milking, kids will delight in seeing the black-and-white herd grazing in the fields as you drive up to this picturesque farm.
 In addition to the cows and traditional farm animals, Norz Hill is also home to a few exotic residents, including an alpaca, peacock, zonkey (a hybrid of a zebra and donkey), and even an emu.
 Pumpkin picking and hayrides are part of the fall festivities at Norz Hill, open seven days a week.
 Don't forget to try the five-acre corn maze, which boasts a new design each season.
 Pony rides are available on the weekends, and the market stand is always open with apples, cider, donuts, and gift baskets.
-The Scare Farm attraction is perfect for big kids, featuring a walk-through creepy corn trail and haunted hayrides.
+The Scare Farm attraction is perfect for big kids, featuring a walkthrough creepy corn trail and haunted hayrides.

 Oasis Family Farm — Robbinsville

 Your family can easily spend an entire day at this amazing agritainment farm.
 The Fun Zone is ripe with play options, including pedal cars, basketball hoops, a 50-inch tube slide, tire swing, zip line, and more.
 Check out the Gem Mine and Amazon Gold Rush to search and sift for treasure, and get up-close-and-personal with a live bee observatory and ant colony.
 Festival weekends celebrate a wide variety of locally grown produce, from strawberries and corn to watermelon, pumpkins, and apples.
-Additional free kids activities such as wagon rides and games are also available on these weekends.
-Halloween-themed egg hunts and a haunted house will help get kids in the spirit for their favorite holiday.
+Additional FREE kids' activities such as wagon rides and games are also available on these weekends.
+Halloween-themed egg hunts and a haunted house helps get kids in the spirit for their favorite holiday.
 Monster Truck weekends—where kids can ride in the cab of an actual big wheeler—are held twice a year.

 Terhune Orchards — Princeton